Comprehensive Guide to Life Insurance for Diabetics in Canada (2025)

 Type-2 diabetes

-People with type-2 diabetes produce insulin, but their body does not use or recognize it correctly.
+People with type 2 diabetes produce insulin, but their bodies do not use or recognize it correctly.
 They can deal with the condition through oral medication or diet.
-Type-2 diabetes is the most common form of diabetes in Canada, with approximately 90% of diabetics living with Type-2
+Type-2 diabetes is the most common form of diabetes in Canada, with approximately 90% of diabetics living with Type-2 diabetes.

 Gestational diabetes